Normal forms of elliptic automorphic Lie algebras and Landau-Lifshitz type of equations: Basic notions and constructions

-The aim of this section is to find a normal form for the automorphic Lie algebras where $X=\CC/\ZZ+\ZZ\tau$, with $\tau\in \mathbb{H}=\{z\in \CC: \mathrm{Im}(z)>0\}$, $\mb{X}$ the complex torus $X$ minus a finite union of $D_2$-orbits and $\rho:D_2\rightarrow \A(\mf{sl}(2,\CC))$ a faithful representation.
-The group $D_2$ is always embedded in $\A(T)$ as translations.
-We will denote $X$ by $T$ and $\mb{X}$ by $\TT$.
-The normal form sheds light on a number of fundamental properties and will in some cases determine the $\CC$-isomorphy classes of these Lie algebras.
-It will be obtained through the construction of a suitable intertwiner, which will be defined in terms of theta functions.
-We will now describe the necessary ingredients for the construction of the intertwiner.
-Define the theta functions
+For simple $\g$, we construct a normal form of these automorphic Lie algebras, showing that they are, in essence, the same as $\g$, except that the base field $\CC$ is replaced by a ring of automorphic functions.
+The normal form sheds light on a number of fundamental properties, and will allow us to determine the $\CC$-isomorphism classes of these Lie algebras.
+It will be obtained through the construction of a suitable $D_2$-equivariant map of $\g\otimes \mathcal{O}_{X\setminus D_2\cdot S}$, which we refer to as `the intertwiner', defined in terms of theta functions.
+From this point onwards, we denote $X$ by $T$ and $\mb{X}$ by $\TT$.

+We now describe the ingredients needed for the construction of the intertwiner.
+Let us introduce the theta functions